 Because of the economic crunch, the Los Angeles Unified School District was forced to lay off teachers last year, and that’s certain to happen again.
 State law mandates that the last teacher hired must be the first fired.
 In February, the American Civil Liberties Union went to court, claiming that the seniority rule was depriving some kids of their constitutional right to an equal education.
 Now, the elected School Board has approved what Mayor Villaraigosa calls a “landmark agreement” that protects some 45 under-performing schools from lay-offs.
 The teachers’ union may challenge the deal.

-Steve Zimmer, LA Unified School District (@lausd_zimmer)
+Steve Zimmer, LA Unified School District; candidate for School Board District 4 seat (@lausd_zimmer)

 A.J.
 Duffy, Apple Academy Charter Public Schools